-- Requirements for guest memory are added, see "Guest memory requirements" on page 9. - Linux distributions that include IBM Secure Execution are now listed, see "Required software" on page 10. - New sysfs attributes indicate whether a Linux instance detects its environment as consistent with that of a secure guest or host, see "Enabling the KVM host for IBM Secure Execution" on page 20. - If your environment supports it, you can now use a new element in the domain-XML to simplify secure guest setup, see "Starting the secure virtual server" on page 21. - The genproting command now has options to manage the Permit CPACF Key Management Operations (PCKMO) support, see Appendix A, "genproting Generate an IBM Secure Execution image," on page 29.
+- Requirements for guest memory are added, see "Guest memory requirements" on page 11. - Linux distributions that include IBM Secure Execution are now listed, see "Required software" on page 12. - New sysfs attributes indicate whether a Linux instance detects its environment as consistent with that of a secure guest or host, see "Enabling the KVM host for IBM Secure Execution" on page 28. - If your environment supports it, you can now use a new element in the domain-XML to simplify secure guest setup, see "Starting the secure virtual server" on page 29. - The genproting command now has options to manage the Permit CPACF Key Management Operations (PCKMO) support, see "genprotimg - Generate an IBM Secure Execution image" on page 37.